Semiparametric Copula Estimation for Spatially Correlated Multivariate Mixed Outcomes: Analyzing Visual Sightings of Fin

 For the simulated dataset, we apply the proposed and \cite{hoff2007extending} methods, denoted as spBGC and BGC, respectively.
 In doing so, we use 2000 draws for the posterior computation after discarding the first 1000 draws as burn-in, and we set $IW(p+2, (p+2)\bm{I})$ prior for $\bm{V}$ as a prior for $\bm{V}$.
 We compute posterior medians $\{\hat{\bm{R}}_{jj'}\}_{j<j'}$ as point estimates of $\bm{R}_{jj'}$ for $j<j'$ and evaluate their performance by the mean squared error (MSE), defined as $q^{-1} \sum_{j<j'} (\hat{\bm{R}}_{jj'} - \bm{R}_{jj'})^2$ where $q=p(p-1)/2$.
 We also compute 95\% credible intervals and calculate coverage probabilities (CP) and average lengths (AL), defined as $q^{-1} \sum_{j<j'} I(\bm{R}_{jj'} \in {\rm CI}_{jj'})$ and $q^{-1} \sum_{j<j'} |{\rm CI}_{jj'}|$, respectively, where $I(\cdot)$ is the indicator function and ${\rm CI}_{jj'}$ is the 95\% credible interval of $\bm{R}_{jj'}$.
 These values are averaged over 300 replications of the simulated datasets.

 Furthermore, we determine the advantages of using NNGP in the spBGC.
 Hereafter, we denote spBGCNNGP to clarify its use.
 As described below, although spBGCNNGP can considerably reduce the computation time compared to spBGC, even for a sample size of 500, its estimation accuracy remains almost the same.
-Because spBGC requires considerable time per simulation when the sample size is 1000, we evaluate the performance of spBGC with only 10 iterations in this setting.
-This simulation study was conducted on an Apple Mac Studio with an Apple M1 Ultra chip, using programming language \texttt{R} \citep{R2024}.
+Because spBGC requires considerable time per simulation when the sample size is 1000, we evaluate the performance of spBGC with only 10 replications in this setting; consequently, the spBGC results at $n=1000$ are subject to larger Monte Carlo error than those of spBGCNNGP, which use 300 replications.
+This simulation study is conducted on an Apple Mac Studio with an Apple M1 Ultra chip, using programming language \texttt{R} \citep{R2024}.